WindOfMind/todo-service/README.md

 # Todo service

-A service to manage Todos built on top of [Node.js](https://nodejs.org/en), [express.js](https://expressjs.com/) and [apollo-server](https://www.apollographql.com/docs/apollo-server/).
+A service to manage TODOs built on top of [Node.js](https://nodejs.org/en), [express.js](https://expressjs.com/) and [apollo-server](https://www.apollographql.com/docs/apollo-server/).
+The server exposes [GraphQL](https://graphql.org/) API for managing TODOs:

+-   creating TODOs;
+-   fetching TODOs;
+-   completing TODOs;
+-   creating and fetching lists for TODOs;

+Calling `/graphql` endpoint during the local run will present a UI for testing these endpoints locally.

+## Security concerns

+## Integration with other third-party services

 ## How to run locally